AnushkaBajpai31/AnushkaBajpai31/README.md

 - 👋 Hi, I’m @AnushkaBajpai31
-- 👀 I’m interested in Coding
+- 👀 I’m a Full Stack Developer
-- 🌱 I’m currently practicing Competitive Programming
+- 🌱 In my free time I like to read and learn new things.
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 Email me at anushkabajpai31@gmail.com